GLOBAL MARKETS-Global shares inch up, but trade worries linger

 By Sujata Rao and Tom Arnold

-European shares rose off three-week lows touched on Thursday when it seemed that U.S. legislation on Hong Kong would undermine planned trade talks between the world's two largest economies.
-The broader Euro STOXX 600 .STOXX was up 0.4% and London-listed shares .FTSE outperformed with a 1% rise as trade-exposed miners, banks and energy companies recovered from falls earlier this week.
+European shares opened modestly firmer, however, rising off three-week lows touched on Thursday when it seemed that U.S. legislation on Hong Kong would undermine planned trade talks between the world's two largest economies.
+The broader Euro STOXX 600 .STOXX was up 0.77%.

-Germany's DAX .GDAXI edged down 0.02% after IHS Markit's final Purchasing Managers' index readings showed German business conditions continued to wane in November, although at a less fast pace than recently.

-Business activity in the euro zone almost stopped growing altogether, with IHS Markit's flash November composite Purchasing Managers' Index, seen as a reliable guide to economic health, sliding to 50.3 from October's 50.6, moving to within close to the 50 mark separating growth from contraction.

 But whipsawing hopes over reaching even a "phase one" deal before tariff hikes kick in on Dec.
 15 have restrained markets.